dimwight/react-rollup/README.md

 README for react-rollup

 - How can Rollup cope with React?
-- Doesn't like TS import style
+- Basic bundling as rollup
-- Can't refer to outside bundles
+- Align to react-webpack?